Arteta 'cannot understand' Pepe’s decision making after Arsenal victory against Leeds United | Goal.com

 Arteta 'cannot understand' Pepe’s decision making after Arsenal victory against Leeds United

-Arsenal manager Mikel Arteta has admitted he could not understand Nicolas Pepe’s decision not to take aim at goal during their 2-1 Premier League victory against Leeds United at the Emirates Stadium on Sunday.
+Arsenal manager Mikel Arteta cannot understand why Nicolas Pepe did not take aim at goal when presented with a clear sight of an empty net during the Gunners' 2-1 Premier League victory over Leeds United at Emirates Stadium on Sunday.

-The 26-year-old Ivory Coast international was at the receiving end at the final whistle of the hotly contested fixture as Arsenal’s assistant coach Albert Stuivenberg was seen giving him a dress down over the miss.
+The 26-year-old Ivory Coast international was on the receiving end of a post-game dressing down in north London as Arsenal’s assistant coach, Albert Stuivenberg, grilled him over some questionable decision making.

+Pepe, who replaced Bukayo Saka in the second half with Arsenal leading courtesy of Eddie Nketiah’s early double, saw the ball fall kindly too him after a late corner for Leeds which left goalkeeper Illan Meslier stranded up field and well out of position.

 Editors' Picks